Tag: guilt

 1) Have you ever thought or said that someone is beyond redemption?

 2) Reread Romans 11:12.
 Compare that to the behavior that Jesus noted.
-What does that tell you about God’s and ?
+What does that tell you about God’s grace and love?

 3) Have you ever had to walk between 2 competing groups like Paul had to?
 What was it about?
 How was it resolved?